Company: Rural Community Assistance Corp (RCAC)

 Skills and Qualifications

-- Ability to troubleshoot, innovate and problem-solve
+- Ability to trouble shoot and problem solve.

-- Proficiency with personal computers including Microsoft Office
+- Proficiency with personal computers including Microsoft Office Suite (including extensive knowledge of Excel)

 Physical Job Requirements: